Qatari literature: Novels

 Shu'a' Khalifa and her sister Dalal Khalifa were the first two Qatari novelists to publish their works.
-They accomplished this feat with the publishing of three separate novels in 1993: al-Ubur ila al-haqiqa (Passage to Truth), written by Shu'a' in 1987, Ahlam al-bahr al-qadima (The Old Dreams of the Sea), written by Shu'a' in 1990 and Usturat al-Insan wa-l-buhayra (The Myth of the Man and the Lake, written by Dalal.
+They accomplished this feat with the publishing of three separate novels in 1993: al-Ubur ila al-haqiqa (Passage to Truth), written by Shu'a' in 1987, Ahlam al-Bahr al-Qadima (The Old Dreams of the Sea), written by Shu'a' in 1990 and Usturat al-Insan wa-l-buhayra (The Myth of the Man and the Lake), written by Dalal.
 The sisters would go on to publish four more novels by 2000.
-Their novels center around social limitations faced by women, and scrutinize long-held social values.
+Their novels center around social limitations faced by women and scrutinize long-held social values.
 Another important theme in their novels is the rapid societal transition experienced by Qatar since the discovery of oil.

 Since the 2000s, most novels released have explored topics of social change, cultural alienation, and political issues through the perspectives of highly educated youth.
 These topics are expressed through fictitious autobiographies and personal crises.
 Some of novels in the 2000s with political motifs were Ahmed Abdul Malik's 2005 novel Ahdan al-manafi (The Embraces of Exile), his 2009 novel Fazi shahid al-islah fi al-Khalij (Fazi', the Martyr of Reform in the Gulf), and Jamal Fayiz's 2013 novel Mud Foam.
-Some novels with political themes deemed controversial have been banned by Qatar, such as a number of Ahmed Abdul Malik's books and Ali Khalifa Al-Kuwari's 2012 book The People Want Reform in Qatar Too.
+Certain novels featuring political themes deemed controversial have been banned by Qatar, such as several of Ahmed Abdul Malik's books and Ali Khalifa Al-Kuwari's 2012 book The People Want Reform in Qatar Too.

 Abdulaziz Al-Mahmoud and Issa Abdullah were two pioneers of historical novels in Qatar.
 As a writer, Al Mahmoud's debut novel Al Qursan experienced commercial success after its release in August 2011.
 The novel was translated into English under the title The Corsair one year later and went on to become one of the best-selling books to be released by a Qatari author.
 Al Qursans plot revolves around British politics and piracy in the Persian Gulf region during the 19th century, with the central figure being the Arab pirate Rahmah ibn Jabir al-Jalahimah.
 Abdullah's first historical novel was released in 2013 as Kanz Sāzīrān (Saziran's Treasure).